 Custom travel to Eswatini

-Eswatini, formerly Swaziland until King Mswati III decreed the name change in April 2018 ('Eswatini' means 'land of the Swazi' in siSwati), is one of Africa's smallest countries: 17,364 km² for 1.2 million inhabitants, 13-15 h of flight with stopover from Paris via Johannesburg.
+Eswatini, formerly Swaziland until King Mswati III decreed the name change in April 2018 ('Eswatini' means 'land of the Swazi' in siSwati), is one of Africa's smallest countries: 17,364 km² for 1.2 million inhabitants, 13-15 h flight via Johannesburg from Paris.
 Independent since 1968, it is also one of the world's last absolute monarchies.
-Mswati III, enthroned in 1986 at age 18, succeeded his father Sobhuza II, whose 82-year reign (1899-1982) remains one of Africa's longest.
+Mswati III, enthroned in 1986 aged eighteen, succeeded his father Sobhuza II, whose eighty-two-year reign (1899-1982) remains one of Africa's longest.
 Encircled between South Africa and Mozambique, this small mountainous kingdom has deeply preserved its Swazi culture.
-Two royal ceremonies anchor national life: Umhlanga, the late-August reed dance, gathers 30,000 young girls at the royal palace for the queen-mother and remains one of Africa's largest living traditional ceremonies; Incwala, in December-January, is the sacred royal purification ceremony, closed to foreigners on sacred days.
-On the wildlife side, Hlane Royal National Park (220 km²) shelters reintroduced lions and white rhinos; Mlilwane Wildlife Sanctuary, opened in 1963, was one of Africa's earliest parks; and Mkhaya Game Reserve protects some of the last black rhinos.
-Landscapes also impress, with the Ezulwini Valley — the 'Sky Valley' between Mbabane and Manzini — Sibebe Rock, the world's 2nd largest monolith after Uluru, formed of 3-billion-year-old granite, and the 1,800 km of Malolotja trails.
-Plan 5-7 days as a Kruger extension or 8-10 days to explore the country in depth.
+Two royal ceremonies anchor national life: Umhlanga, the late-August reed dance, gathers 30,000 young girls at the royal palace for the queen-mother; Incwala, in December-January, is the sacred royal purification ceremony.
+Wildlife-wise, Hlane Royal National Park shelters reintroduced lions and white rhinos; Mkhaya Game Reserve protects some of the last black rhinos; Mlilwane Wildlife Sanctuary (1963) was one of Africa's earliest parks.
+Landscapes: the Ezulwini Valley — the 'Sky Valley' — Sibebe Rock, the world's 2nd largest monolith after Uluru, and the 1,800 km of Malolotja trails.
+Plan five to seven days as a Kruger extension or eight to ten days to explore the country in depth.

 Highlights